Category Archives: Science

 Tri-band Mobile

 If you are familiar with the official French attitude* to the use of English in academic (and other cultural) settings, the appearance of a state-funded TV station, “France 24”, with an English-language feed might surprise you.
 It did me when I watched one of their online English-language video ads a few days ago.
-They also broadcast Arabic. […]
+They also broadcast […]

 Another Urban Myth Busted